Minimization of an energy error functional to solve a Cauchy problem arising in plasma physics: the reconstruction of the magnetic flux in the vacuum surrounding the plasma in a Tokamak: Conclusion

 \section{Conclusion}

 We have presented a numerical method for the computation of the poloidal flux in the vacuum region surrounding the plasma in a Tokamak.
-This computation enables in a second step the reconstruction of the plasma boundary.
 The algorithm is based on the optimization of a regularized error functional.
+This computation enables in a second step the identification of the plasma boundary.

 Numerical experiments have been conducted.
 They show that the method is precise and robust to noise on the Cauchy input data.
 It is fast since the optimization reduces to the resolution of a linear system of very reasonable dimension.
-Successive equilibrium reconstructions can be conducted very rapidly since the matrix of this linear system can be completely precomputed and only the second member has to be updated.
+Successive equilibrium reconstructions can be conducted very rapidly since the matrix of this linear system can be completely precomputed and only the right hand side has to be updated.
 The L-curve method proved to be efficient to specify the regularization parameter.